 Overview of GPS Tracking and RFID

-Railroad tracking is a crucial component of efficient and safe railway operations.
+Railroad GPS tracking is a crucial component of efficient and safe railway operations.
 It helps in the optimization of railroad logistics and is essential for ensuring railroad safety.
 Asset tracking enables near real-time data regarding railcars, freight, and personnel to be collected and shared with decision makers.
 To meet these needs, GPS tracking and RFID technologies have emerged as the two primary solutions for railroad tracking.

-RFID technology uses radio waves in order to identify and monitor assets.
+RFID technology uses radio waves to identify and monitor assets.
 This allows logistics managers to quickly identify assets as they pass by certain checkpoints, enabling them to better understand their operations.
 RFID tags can be attached to cargo to ensure that items reach their destination without any issues while storing additional information such as date of manufacture and expiration dates which can be helpful in assessing product quality.